MatrixAI/Polykey-Docs/Vaults.md

 Adds a secret to the vault.

 Returns `true` if success.

-If a secret of the same name already exists or a directory of the same name exists, an 'ErrorSecretExists' exception will be thrown.
+* Throws `ErrorSecretExists` if a secret of the same name already exists or a directory of the same name exists

-If the file is a `.git` file, then an 'ErrorGitFile' exception is thrown.
-If a secret is being added without the vault being initialised, then a 'ErrorVaultUninitialised' will be thrown.
+* Throws `ErrorGitFile` exception if the file is a `.git` file
+* Throws `ErrorVaultUnintialised` if secret is added without the vault being initialised

 ---

 #### `public async addSecretDirectory(secretDirectory: string): Promise<void>`
 * `secretDirectory`: Path to secret on disk

 Adds a secret to the vault.

 Returns `true` if success.
 If a secret of the same name already exists or a directory of the same name exists, that directory/secret will be updated.

-If a secret is a `.git` file, then an 'ErrorGitFile' exception is thrown.
-If a secret is being added without the vault being initialised, then a 'ErrorVaultUninitialised' will be thrown.
+* Throws `ErrorGitFile` if a secret is a `.git` file
+* Throws `ErrorVaultUninitialised` if a secret is being added without the vault being initialised

 ---